We have no secrets - Huddersfield boss Wagner adamant over Mooy injury

+Australia will assess Aaron Mooy's knee injury on Friday but Huddersfield Town insist the midfielder will be sidelined for eight weeks, meaning he is unlikely to feature for his country at the Asian Cup.

-Mooy was initially ruled out by the Premier League club when it announced the 28 year-old had suffered a torn ligament in his right knee during their 1-0 loss to Arsenal in early December.
+Mooy was initially ruled out by the Premier League club when they announced the 28-year-old had suffered a torn ligament in his right knee during their 1-0 loss to Arsenal on December 8.

-However, Football Federation Australia (FFA) sent high performance coordinator – senior physiotherapist Phil Coles to England to run its own checks on the player.
+However, the Football Federation Australia (FFA) have sent high performance coordinator – senior physiotherapist Phil Coles to England to run their own checks on the player.

-Socceroos coach Graham Arnold named Mooy in his 23-man squad ahead of the tournament in January and February, despite the uncertainty over his availability.
+Socceroos coach Graham Arnold named Mooy in his 23-man squad on Thursday ahead of the tournament in January and February, despite the uncertainty over his availability.

-While accepting FFA's wish to carry out its own examination in person, Huddersfield boss David Wagner is adamant the club "have no secrets" over Mooy's health.
+While accepting the FFA's wish to carry out their own examination in person, Huddersfield boss David Wagner is adamant they "have no secrets" over Mooy's health.

+"I totally understand that we will support them if they want to have a second opinion," Wagner told the media.

 "We'd love to have him back earlier, but everything my medical department said and the images seen by the specialist, it's obvious that he will be out for eight weeks.